timm-u/tasks-kristjan-krimm/README.md

 # What do files contain?

-## Files that are uploaded here contain code that were required to complete certain exercises successfully.
+## Files that are uploaded here contain code that is required to complete certain exercises successfully.

 # Requirements